neu-vi/ezflow/docs/tutorials/training.rst

     training_cfg.CKPT_DIR = "./checkpoints"

-(To view all the parameters present in a configration object, the :func:`.to_dict()` method of the object can be used can be used)
+(To view all the parameters present in a configration object, the :func:`.to_dict()` method of the object can be used can be used.)

 Now that we have a training configuration object, we can create a trainer object.